 I’ve worked with a variety of experts and executive on first-person and ghosted pieces – so much so that I authored an article about how to capture a client’s voice for ghostwritten pieces.
 Published by PRNewswire, here it is: Helping Experts Find Their Voices PRNews

-Lateral career paths keep individuals employed and companies growing.
+Meanwhile, about The Career Lattice: it explains how lateral career paths keep individuals employed and companies growing through both ‘over’ and ‘up’ career moves.
 The Career Lattice is the essential guide to strategic lateral moves, showing through narratives and case studies how individuals and employers grow and thrive in a slow-growth economy.
-See career lattice diagrams and read case studies at The Career Lattice.
+Use a career lattice diagram to map your own career lattice and read case studies at The Career Lattice.

 Published in August 1999 was my book on small business marketing techniques and tips, Find and Keep Customers for Your Small Business.
 I wrote it from the get-go from print and web; it’s gradually being integrated into the “Business Toolkit” portion of CCH, Inc. the firm that published the print version.

 Work At Home Options, my book for moms considering ways that they might pursue home-based careers, was published in 1994 by David C. Cook.

 Family travel topics leaven my daily diet of business writing.
 I particularly like writing about cross-cultural experiences, historic destinations and road trips.

 In 1988, my book Doing Children’s Museums – A Guide to Hands-On Museums (Williamson Publishing) was the first to introduce parents and teachers to the learning Philosophies of childrens’ museums.
 I also listed lots of practical tips for visiting kids’ museums and provided thumbnail profiles of 225 museums in the U.S. and Canada.